Do I Need a Fancy Desk?: The Harm We Can Do to Our Creativity

 Two Offices for Creativity

 Monuments are erected for the past.
 A desk should be a bridge to the future.
 A functional construct in a facilitating office.
-Whether spartan or ornate…consider the best fit for cerebrum.
+Whether spartan or ornate…consider the best fit for the cerebrum.

 But before you burn your desk in a bonfire.
 Take heart.
 You can still utilize even the most modern of office furniture.
 Just remember to reserve a quiet, less obtrusive place to gather inspiration.